Minaret Summit Highway: Lobbying and opposition

-The possibility of a Trans-Sierra Highway resurfaced in the mid-1950s when representatives from Fresno, Madera, and Merced counties began advocating for the road.
-They positioned it as necessary for accessing the "rich markets to the east."
-Others advocated for the route as a national defense project or as an escape route from nuclear war.
+The proposal resurfaced in the mid–1950s, when representatives from Fresno, Madera, and Merced counties began lobbying for a highway across the Sierra.
+Supporters promoted the route as a way to reach the "rich markets to the east," while others argued for it on national-defense grounds.

-A 1957 study by the Bureau of Public Roads and the US Forest Service concluded that such a road was feasible, sparking increased opposition from Mammoth area residents and laying the foundation for a local movement against the highway.
-Mammoth resident Genny Smith organized the local movement.
+A 1957 study by the Bureau of Public Roads and the U.S. Forest Service concluded that a highway was feasible.
+Opposition subsequently grew in the Mammoth area, where residents gathered hundreds of signatures against the proposal, laying the groundwork for a local movement led in part by Genny Smith.

-In 1966, California state highway engineer J.C.
-Womack concluded that the highway, while feasible, would entail high costs and environmental impacts.
-He pointed out the need for large bridges to cross steep canyons, high snow-removal costs, and potential damage to the Devils Postpile columns due to heavy construction.
-Despite his warning, some state legislators continued to support the proposal.
+In 1966, California state highway engineer J. C. Womack concluded that although the highway was technically feasible, construction would be difficult and expensive.
+His report cited the need for large bridges across steep canyons, unusually high snow–removal costs, and the possibility that blasting near Devils Postpile National Monument could damage the monument's basalt columns.
+Womack recommended that neither state nor federal funds be allocated to the project, although some state legislators continued to support it.